antoniomgf1998/Portfolio/README.md

 1. Three/four times out of the standard deviation when following a route.
 2. Two times out of the standard deviation particularily in terms of speed.
 3. Making sudden course changes/movements.
+## About the data
+### Codebook
+<p>&emsp;It a CSV file with 10 columns.
+The file is 3.9GBs and contains 4.2 million rows.
+The origin of the data is AIS data captured by Saab, integrated with their own radar data.</p>